 Let’s start with arguably the most expensive downhill bike available right now: the Antidote Darkmatter.
 Antidote is a relatively small Polish brand that has its frames hand-built in Europe.

-They’ve quickly gained a reputation for producing uniquely designed, high-end, custom-built bikes.
-Their high-pivot downhill mountain bike model, the Darkmatter, is a 29er full carbon frame eye candy.
+Antidote is known for carbon craftsmanship and custom options.
+They’ve quickly gained a reputation for producing uniquely designed, high-end, custom-built MTBs.
+Their high-pivot downhill bike model, the Darkmatter, is a 29er full carbon frame eye candy.

 Learn more at antidotebikes.com.